mayli/dn42/source/index.md

 \*: My local port will be *last 5 digits of your ASN*

+Note: Due to issues in upstream provider, all locations requires using clearnet IPv4 as your endpoint

 Manual peering
 ----------------------------------------
 To establish a peer with me, the following information is required: